catalyst-cloud/catalystcloud-docs/source/network/adding-network.rst

-Following the configuration details this tutorial has advised, you should now have a network called **private_network** that connects to your **border-router** and then on to the wider internet.
-This network can then be used to host instances which will then be able to connect to the outside internet through this connection.
+Following the configuration details this tutorial has advised, you should now have a network called **private_network** that connects to your **border-router** and then on to the wider Internet.
+This network can then be used to host instances which will then be able to connect to the outside Internet through this connection.

 |